-The Company recognizes product net sales of USD 400.7 million, relating to the sale of their product VYVGART, as specified in Note 15 and 18 to the financial statements.
-These product sales are accounted for in accordance with IFRS

-15 Revenue from Contracts with Customers ("IFRS 15"), whereby the sale of VYVGART to customers is recognized for an amount that reflects the consideration to which the Company expects to be entitled in exchange for these goods.
-The majority of the product gross sales are in the United States of America, which are subject to various deductions which are primarily composed of rebates to government agencies, distributors, health insurance companies and managed healthcare organizations.
-Together, these deductions are referred to as gross-to-net ("GtN") adjustments.
+The Company recognizes product net sales, relating to the sale of the products VYVGART and VYVGART HYTRULO.
+These product net sales are accounted for in accordance with IFRS 15 Revenue from Contracts with Customers ("IFRS 15"), whereby the sale of these products to customers is recognized for an amount that reflects the consideration to which the Company expects to be entitled in exchange for these goods.
+The majority of the product gross sales are in the United States of America, which are subject to reduction for significant components of variable consideration primarily composed of rebates to government agencies, distributors, health insurance companies and managed healthcare organizations.
+Together, these deductions are referred to as gross-to-net ("GtN") adjustments, as specified in Note 14 and 15 to the financial statements.
 The GtN adjustments that are recognized by the Company represent estimates of the related obligations that will be settled in a future period.
 The estimated amounts are based on contractual arrangements with healthcare authorities, government and state programs, and gross sales and third-party data.

-We identified the GtN adjustments for product net sales in the United States of America as a key audit matter, because of the significant effort spent on auditing these adjustments and the judgment required to obtain sufficient appropriate audit evidence that supports the Company's estimate, due to the reporting data being subject to a time lag.
+We identified the GtN adjustments for product net sales in the United States of America as a critical audit matter, because of the significant effort spent on auditing the adjustments and the judgment required to obtain sufficient appropriate audit evidence that supports the Company's estimate due to the reporting data being subject to a time lag.